DivyanshS26/Online-Shop/README.md

 Open/Closed Principle: Adding new billing strategies or changing tax logic means editing multiple classes.

 Maintainability: Hard to test or extend the product calculation or billing separately; logging is scattered.

+To see the applied design pattern go-to branch design-pattern-creational -> design-pattern-structural-behavioral